deokudev/speedetail-homepage/src/app/start-guide/issue-driven-note-taking/page.md

 This way, even if you are working alone, it makes you feel like you are collaborating with yourself.
 That would help you clarify your thoughts and maintain motivation at the same time.

-So, Inkdrop could be your companion by expressing your feelings.
+So, Speedetail could be your companion by expressing your feelings.
 Enjoy the process of solving issues!

 ## Keep track of issues with note statuses